Cheque Bounce Legal Notice India — Section 138 NI Act, 30-Day Deadline & Format

 Cheque Bounce Charges and Compensation You Can Claim

-A cheque bounce hits the drawer financially on multiple fronts simultaneously.
-As the payee, you can recover not just the original cheque amount but potentially far more.
+As the payee, you can recover not just the original cheque amount but potentially far more — across multiple avenues simultaneously.

 Send Your Cheque Bounce Legal Notice — vakiltech